-\sys first asks the LLM to reflect on its past query output, suggest an improved version, and then retry the task~\cite{reflection, structure-reflection}.
-This helps mitigate randomness and hallucinations.
-Different from prior self-reflection techniques, \sys employs a trace-driven symbolic query validation to provide fine-grained feedback information to the LLM.

-In particular, the generated query ($Q^t_i$) can be represented as a sequence with $n$ blocks denoted as $[B_1, B_2, \ldots, B_n]$.
-The query produces \emph{a trace} when executing.
-When applying the $Q^t_i$ to analyze the application containing the vulnerability example $e^t_i$, \sys records the intermediate program states for its blocks along the trace.
-Specifically, when the first $j$ blocks have been executed, \sys collects the set of in-scope variables and their runtime values by instrumenting the query execution runtime.
-The corresponding program state is formulated as $S_j=\{(var, val_{j}) \mid var \in B_{\leq j}\}$, where $var$ represents the in-scope variable till block $B_j$, and $val_{j}$ is the corresponding value at current time.
-To help locate the root cause of failure, we provide the LLM fine-grained program state information with annotated trace values $PState=[S_1, S_2, \ldots, S_n]$.
-Our design of feedback further includes checks for syntax errors, execution exceptions, and semantics errors.
+To enable precise debugging, \sys represents each query $Q^t_i$ as a sequence of $n$ blocks $[B_1, B_2, \ldots, B_n]$, where each block corresponds to a detection subtask.
+By instrumenting the query execution runtime, \sys records intermediate program states after executing each block $B_j$, formulated as $S_j=\{(var, val_{j}) \mid var \in B_{\leq j}\}$, capturing in-scope variables and their runtime values.
+These annotated program states $PState=[S_1, S_2, \ldots, S_n]$ allow the LLM to identify exactly where and why the query fails, rather than receiving only coarse-grained boolean feedback.
+We detail each validation dimension below.

 \PP{Syntax Validation} Syntax validation checks if the query complies with the extracted DSL grammar.
 The static analysis tool itself provides a runtime for the queries and is naturally equipped with grammar validation capability.
 However, it is often coarse-grained without pinpointing the exact error locations.
 Therefore, we instrument and hook the grammar validator to obtain the corresponding grammar rule of the errors.
-Alternatively, one can leverage off-the-shelf grammar parser (\eg{,} constructing an ANTLR~\cite{parr2013definitive}).
+Alternatively, one can leverage off-the-shelf grammar parsers (\eg{,} ANTLR~\cite{parr2013definitive}).

-\PP{Execution Validation} Similarly, \sys refers to the collected DSL specifications for execution exceptions.
-There are multiple types of semantic errors such as undefined variables, missing attributes, type mismatches, or incorrect API usage.
+\PP{Execution Validation} \sys refers to the collected DSL specifications to correct execution exceptions.
+There are multiple types of semantic errors, such as undefined variables, missing attributes, type mismatches, or incorrect API usage.
 Our symbolic validator checks these behaviors and outputs the error locations.
-Besides merely identifying the errors, \sys also searches on the collected DSL semantics to suggest (potentially correct) operations by fuzzily matching the name similarities.
+Besides merely reporting the errors, \sys searches the collected DSL semantics to suggest correct ones by fuzzy matching name similarities.
 For example, it could suggest \cc{"<operator>.assignment"} as a similar argument for \cc{"assignment"} to fix the \cc{exactName} exception mentioned in \autoref{s:problem-challenges}.